crevillo/ezplatform-tinymce-html-fieldtype/README.md

 Now you only need to modify the `src/AppBundle/Resources/public/js/scripts/fieldType/eztinymcehtmlblock.js` You can define wich buttons, toolsbars or whatever configuration that tinyMCE supports.

+For every change you want, you will need to recompile your assets with `./bin/console ezplatform:encore:compile`

 Please note that this configuration will be applied globally to all the fields of this type.
 Improves may come in the future :).